 Complete Guide to an Online Art History Degree

-Prospective art history students will find accredited online degrees at the bachelor's, master’s, and certificate levels in our list of the most popular online art history degrees.
+Prospective art history students will find accredited online degrees on our list of the most popular online art history degrees.
 Art historians preserve the history of human artistic expression, and through teaching, help members of a society develop an understanding and an appreciation for art.
 Applying interdisciplinary tools and perspectives, art historians study and interpret artwork, attempting to understand it, and then convey its meaning and significance.

 Before enrolling in an online art history program, students are strongly encouraged to verify that their institutions of choice have received regional accreditation.
 In addition to regional accreditation, some art history degrees at art colleges may have received programmatic accreditation from the National Association of Schools of Art and Design (NASAD).
 Institutions that have earned regional and programmatic accreditation have met rigorous academic standards that help to ensure students receive a quality education.

-Most Popular Accredited Online Schools for Art History Degrees
+Most Popular Accredited Online Schools for Art History Bachelor's Degrees

 Online associate, bachelor's, master’s, and certificate programs all help to prepare students for employment in the art world, but some positions require higher levels of education than others.
 An associate degree in art history provides general education, basic critical thinking skills, problem-solving skills, and an introduction to art history, preparing graduates for entry-level and internship positions.